 You may have heard about a three-month payday loan option which is more like an installment loan.
 A three-month payday loan would provide a three-month loan term for you to make installment payments.
 If you’re searching for online loan lenders, you’ll find that lenders like Possible will market the loans as “installment loans.”
 There are many types of installment loans – in fact, mortgage (for real estate or homes) and car loans (for vehicles) can be counted as installment loans because you repay back a portion of your loan in fixed amounts spread out over time.
 However, most states have laws in place that won’t allow you to take out a three-month payday loan because there’s a limit on how long a payday loan can be active.
 Some lenders will roll over your loan payment to go around the term limitations.
 A loan rollover is when you pay the interest and fees on your loan’s due date.
 The lender allows you to hold onto your original principal and issues your loan new terms and due dates.
 Trying out an installment loan allows you to make smaller payments instead of a lump sum on your next payday.
 The benefit of an installment loan is the payments due are predictable and makes it easier for you to budget your loan payment each month.
 Possible is a payday loan alternative and will allow you to make your payments in smaller, more affordable installments.

-A potential drawback for installment loans is you can’t borrow more than you were originally approved for and you can’t borrow more when you have amounts outstanding with your lender.
+A potential drawback for installment loans is you can’t borrow more than you were originally approved for and you can’t borrow more when you have amounts outstanding with your direct lender.
 In order to receive more money, you will need to pay off your current loan and then reapply for a higher amount.
 Possible includes a loan amount selection feature in the mobile app to let us know how much you’d like to apply for.
 This amount isn’t guaranteed but it gives us a target of how much you’d like to borrow.
 At Possible Finance, we provide a payday loan alternative that allows you to get cash in minutes, and it's okay if you have bad credit or no credit at all.
 All you have to do is download the app and borrow up to $500 in minutes.
 Have any questions?
 Contact us through our help center and search our knowledge base for commonly asked questions today.

 Make sure you do some research and see what loan options are available in your state.
 There are limited borrower qualifications to receive instant cash.
 Most payday lenders require borrowers to have a valid ID, an active bank account, and proof of income.
 Be sure to use reputable lenders who will protect your information, are not susceptible to hack, and abide by federal and state law.
 Employees at payday lenders will also have access to your information so go with a lender you trust.